rodsveiga/rodsveiga.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Researcher at the <a href='https://search.epfl.ch/?filter=unit&q=SMILS'>Lab for Statistical Mechanics of Inference in Large Systems (SMILS)</a> at the <a href='https://www.epfl.ch/en/'>École Polytechnique Fédérale de Lausanne (EPFL)</a> in Switzerland.
-My research focus is on intersection between machine learning and statistical mechanics.
+I am an Assistant Professor in the <a href='https://www.nottingham.ac.uk/mathematics/'>School of Mathematical Sciences at the <a href='https://www.nottingham.ac.uk/'>University of Nottingham.
+My research lies broadly in machine learning theory, with a particular focus on high-dimensional problems at the intersection of machine learning, statistical inference, and statistical mechanics.